tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 - Gateways are stateless and horizontally scalable.
 All state is managed by TigerBeetle.
 - End-to-end idempotency keys guarantee that each transfer is processed at most once, even if, due to retry and load-balancing logic, it gets routed through several gateways.
-- TigerBeetle records high-volume business transactions under debit-credit schema, but transactions include a `user_data` field for linking up with a general purpose database (see [system architecture](https://docs.tigerbeetle.com/coding/system-architecture/)).
+- TigerBeetle records high-volume business transactions using a debit-credit schema, but transactions include a `user_data` field for linking up with a general purpose database (see [system architecture](https://docs.tigerbeetle.com/coding/system-architecture/)).